Skip to main content

 Global Flags

-The contributor-count family of commands does not support all global flags.
+The contributor-count command does not support all global flags.
 The following flags are supported.

 --debug